The Elder Scrolls told of their return.

 On April 15, 2013, Bethesda announced that there would be no further content for Skyrim, citing that they were moving forward with their next project, but that the game would continue to receive technical support.
 The Legendary Edition came out on June 4, 2013.
 It received one more release on September 10, 2013, bundled with the other four games in the series, for PC only.

 Somewhat uniquely for a modern game, Skyrim has enjoyed a remarkable longevity for a strictly single player title, long after many of its contemporaries have either been forgotten or set aside for sequels.
-This is due to two factors: The first, and more recent, is a string of re-releases.
+This is due to two factors: One is a string of re-releases.
 The first was an Updated Re-release using the version of the engine used in Fallout 4, Skyrim: Special Edition, which was was released for the PlayStation 4, Xbox One, and PC on October 28, 2016.
 The console versions add support for PC mods, a la Fallout 4, and Steam owners of Skyrim and all its DLCs note received a copy of Special Edition for free.

 In addition, a teaser of the game appeared in the reveal trailer of Nintendo Switch, complete with trademark message, in October 2016.
 Both Nintendo and Bethesda confirmed that Skyrim will be headed for the Switch during the Switch presentation event in January 2017.
 Like the Legendary Edition and Special Edition, the Switch port contains all three DLCs.
 The Switch version also includes some weapons and armor from The Legend of Zelda: Breath of the Wild.
 It was released on November 17, 2017, and features amiibo support and motion controls.